-The economic indices of different systems expressed as gross water productivity (Mohanty et al. 2009) from fish only was found out to be Rs 7.3 m-3, whereas in combination of fish and water chestnut the gross water productivity was Rs 14.67 m-3.
-The gross water productivity of the plot where fish was grown in presence of waterhyacinth was found to be Rs 3.95 m-3 and in the system where fish, water chestnut, and waterhyacinth were grown together, the gross water productivity was found to be Rs 4.45 m-3.
+The economic indices of different systems expressed as gross water productivity (Mohanty et al. 2009) from fish only was found to be Rs 7.3 m-3, whereas with the combination of fish and water chestnut the gross water productivity was Rs14.67.m-3.
+The gross water productivity of the plot where fish was grown in the presence of waterhyacinth was found to be Rs 3.95 m^{-3} and in the system where fish, water chestnut, and waterhyacinth were grown together the gross water productivity was found to be Rs 4.45 m^{-3} .